kamjin3086/Kokoro-FastAPI/README.md

 <details open>
 <summary>Model</summary>

-This API uses the [Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M) model from HuggingFace.
+This API is configured to use the [Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M) model from HuggingFace.
+For enhanced Chinese language support, this project defaults to using the `hexgrad/Kokoro-82M-v1.1-zh` version of the model.

 Visit the model page for more details about training, architecture, and capabilities.
 I have no affiliation with any of their work, and produced this wrapper for ease of use and personal projects.
 </details>